-Devil’s Ivy prefers average to warm environments (18°C to 25°C).
+Devil’s Ivy prefers average to warm environments (18°C to 25°C) and average humidity.
 It should be given regular misting during the winter if the humidity is exceptionally dry.

-To avoid Devil’s Ivy taking over, regularly trim the stems to shape the plant.
+Regularly trim the stems to shape the plant to avoid Devil’s Ivy taking over.
 This will help keep it full and bushy.

 Keep your Devil’s Ivy looking great by removing dead or yellowing leaves along with any damaged stems.

 Hanging Beauty: Devil’s Ivy looks stunning when allowed to trail down from hanging baskets or shelves.
 Hang it near a window or in a corner to add a touch of natural beauty to your space.